stanicaa/stockprice_alphavantage/README.md

-# stockprice_alphavantage
+# stockprices_APIs
-Example of how to access a company stock price through AlphaVantage and running simple statistics on it
+Example of how to access a company stock price through various APIs.

+AlphaVantage and running simple statistics on it